Budget & Researching Costs

 Be aware that program catalogs and brochures may not list the most-up-to-date fees and that fees are always subject to change without notice.

 Programs vary considerably in cost and features included in the program fee.
-Take into consideration your goals and what you hope to gain from your study abroad experience.
 Pay attention to your sources of income and when they are available along with policies regarding financial disbursements.

 Be Prepared to Pay Up-Front Costs